 Ask yourself: Are there any hobbies, side hustles, or professional activities I engage in that take up a lot of physical space?
 Is this something I can build a separate structure for and still live tiny, or should I build small and keep it contained in one place?
 Do I have access to other locations where I can go do these things instead (temporarily or permanently)?

 4. Small means we reach a balance of space and energy efficiency.

-Our house will be off the grid, meaning we’ll have solar and wind for our electrical usage, and a cistern for our water.
+Our house is off the grid, meaning we have solar power and a cistern for our water.
 Building small means that we’ll need to use less for our daily needs than in a bigger house.
 We’ll almost certainly use more than a tiny house, but we’re taking advantage of our design’s thermal mass and passive solar principles to get the biggest bang for our buck in terms of living space vs. consumption.

 Ask yourself: What energy sources will I have access to and what would be the best use of the money in my area?
 What about my local climate could impact my choice of building tiny vs. small vs. conventional?

 5. Small means leveraging the money we have NOW to build so that we can scale back later.

 We had initially thought about building a tiny house below 200 square feet to live in while we built the larger house.
 Many families have done this successfully, the most famous of which is probably the Tiny House Family, but once we looked further into this it became less and less feasible.
 Why?

 A. In our county, we couldn’t have an address if we did this (our parcel had no address and could only obtain one with a building permit).
 Not having an address of our own means we would have had to get “creative” for our drivers licenses, voter registration, etc. This also ruled out living in some kind of travel trailer or other temporary option, unfortunately.